Samsung and Trustonic: insights and trends in mobile devices

 In terms of security, all connected endpoints will need to be protected, regardless of whether they’re in a phone, a laptop or the sensor beneath the hood of your car.
 Sensors are a gateway to everything else on the network and must therefore be protected.
 You need to know where the sensor was built and who had access to it because if a sensor is compromised and false data infects your smart city grid, this can have catastrophic downstream repercussions.
 So, safety and security are at the core of this too.

 At Trustonic our Telecoms Platform helps mobile operators manage the smartphone lifecycle.
-Through device financing, we can help mobile operators to improve smartphone affordability.
+Through mobile device financing, we can help mobile operators to improve smartphone affordability.
 Allowing mobile operators to attract more customers, grow revenues and improve access to digital services – all without increasing commercial risks associated with missed payments and bad debt.
-Find out how we work with Mobile Operators here or get in touch below.
+Find out how we work with mobile operators or get in touch below.

 Get in touch